Sephardic Jews: North African Sephardim

 North African Sephardim consists of the descendants of the expellees from Spain who also left as Jews in 1492.
 This branch settled in North Africa (except Egypt, see Eastern Sephardim above).
 Settling mostly in Morocco and Algeria, they spoke a variant of Judaeo-Spanish known as Haketia.
 They also spoke Judeo-Arabic in a majority of cases.
 They settled in the areas with already established Arabic-speaking Jewish communities in North Africa and eventually merged with them to form new communities based solely on Sephardic customs.

 Several of the Moroccan Jews emigrated back to the Iberian Peninsula to form the core of the Gibraltar Jews.

 In the 19th century, modern Spanish, French and Italian gradually replaced Haketia and Judeo-Arabic as the mother tongue among most Moroccan Sephardim and other North African Sephardim.

 In recent times, with the Jewish exodus from Arab and Muslim countries, principally after the creation of Israel in 1948, most North African Sephardim have relocated to Israel (total pop. est. 1,400,000 in 2015), and most others to France (361,000) and the US (300,000), as well as other countries.
 As of 2015 there was a significant community still in Morocco (10,000).
+In 2021, among Arab countries, the largest Jewish community now exists in Morocco with about 2,000 Jews and in Tunisia with about 1,000.

 North African Sephardim still also often carry common Spanish surnames, as well as other specifically Sephardic surnames from 15th century Spain with Arabic or Hebrew language origins (such as Azoulay, Abulafia, Abravanel) which have since disappeared from Spain when those that stayed behind as conversos adopted surnames that were solely Spanish in origin.
 Other North African Sephardim have since also translated their Hispanic surnames into local languages or have modified them to sound local.